-You must figure your taxable income on the basis of a tax year and file an income tax return.
+You must figure your taxable income on the basis of a tax year.
 A “tax year” is an annual accounting period for keeping records and reporting income and expenses.
 An annual accounting period does not include a short tax year.
 The tax years you can use are:

-Calendar year - A calendar tax year is 12 consecutive months beginning January 1 and ending December 31.
+Calendar year - 12 consecutive months beginning January 1 and ending December 31.

 Unless you have a required tax year, you adopt a tax year by filing your first income tax return using that tax year.
 A required tax year is a tax year required under the Internal Revenue Code and the Income Tax Regulations.
 You have not adopted a tax year if you merely did any of the following.